-- A. Replace blade holder and tighten the lower shaft nut to 600 ft./lbs.
-If a torque wrench is not available, the nut should be tightened with a wrench having a three foot handle, or a section of pipe over the wrench handle, if a wrench of this size is not available. - B. Strike the blade holder several times with a heavy hammer and retighten lower shaft nut.
-This should be repeated several times.
+A. Replace blade holder and tighten the lower shaft nut to 600 ft./lbs.
+The nut should be tightened with a wrench having a three foot handle, or a section of pipe over the wrench handle, if a wrench of this size is not available.

+B. Strike the blade holder several times with a heavy hammer and retighten lower shaft nut.
+This should be repeated several times